go-obvious/server/README.md

 **⚡ Zero Config** - Sensible defaults for development, configurable for production

-**🛡️ Production Ready** - Timeouts, health checks, structured logging, and panic recovery
+**🛡️ Production Ready** - Timeouts, health checks, structured logging, panic recovery, and request rate limiting

-**🚀 Developer Friendly** - Fluent API, environment-based config, and comprehensive examples
+**🚀 Developer Friendly** - Fluent API, environment-based config, and community examples

 The goal is simple: enable development of **secure** Service APIs - not the scaffolding.